Introduction

 Here are some key unemployment indicators and their uses:

-Unemployment Rate and Number give us a quick gauge of the health of the labour market.
+Unemployment rate and number give us a quick gauge of the health of the labour market.
 A deeper analysis of the unemployment rate by demographic and socio-economic characteristics highlight vulnerable groups who might find it harder to secure employment.
 The number of unemployed persons provides a gauge of the magnitude of the problem.
 Characteristics most often studied include age and educational attainment.

-Long-term Unemployment Rate and Number capture information on those who are unemployed for prolonged periods and thus suffer greater hardship.
+Long-term unemployment rate and number capture information on those who are unemployed for prolonged periods and thus suffer greater hardship.
 They provide an indication of unemployment arising from mismatch in job seekers and job openings available, often referred to as structural unemployment.

-Latest top-line unemployment data are available quarterly here.
+here.
 Data by age, educational attainment and sex can be found in the Labour Market Report, also accessible via the previous link.
-More detailed breakdown by various characteristics are published in the annual report on Labour Force in Singapore.
+More detailed breakdown by various characteristics are published in the annual report on

-See also Labour Force, Employment and Persons Outside the Labour Force.
+Persons Outside the Labour Force.